SicMundus86/ProjectivyIconPack/README.md

 ## 🔴 About Projectivy Icon Pack

-The **Projectivy Launcher Icon Pack** is designed specifically for use with the Projectivy Launcher application.
+The **Projectivy Icon Pack** is designed specifically for use with the Projectivy Launcher application.
 Created and based on the **Blueprint project**, which made the icon pack possible, it’s easy to apply, with icons automatically assigned to all supported applications — saving you the time and effort of manually selecting icons for each app.

 All icons are **custom-made** to deliver a modern and consistent look, with **transparent backgrounds** that enhance visual consistency and allow you to assign your preferred background colours in the launcher.